Adamskoullos/TraderDashboards/README.md

         https://blog.h-educate.com/how-to-send-an-email-in-a-static-html-page-using-google-sheets-scripts/
         The code used is from the JS file and the relevant classes used in the HTML file This process was orignally put together in this repo: https://github.com/dwyl/learn-to-send-email-via-google-script-html-no-server/blob/master/README.md
-    - The below code was found on stackoverflow as a solution to get rid of the bootstrap blue on click of the navbar drop down menu:
+    - The below code was found on stackoverflow as a solution to get rid of the bootstrap blue on click of the navbar drop down menu item:
         https://stackoverflow.com/a/54484583/14461213

-        .dropdown-item:active{
-        background-color: #515253;
-        }

         .dropdown-item:active{
         background-color: #515253;
         }

 - Content:
     - All content was written by the developer